MatthieuFra/jsPsychPDS/tutorial.md

 - Thanks

 To compose your experiment with the PDS construction toolkit, first you have to copy/pase locally the elements available in [Template New Task](https://github.com/MatthieuFra/jsPsychPDS/tree/main/jspsych-ressources-team/template_new_task) to get all the folder conformed the right way.
 Then you just have to copy and paste each part of code corresponding to each part.
-You can use the website with the demo and pick what you need, or directly get it from the [Construction toolkit section](https://github.com/MatthieuFra/jsPsychPDS/tree/main/jspsych-ressources-team/experiment_construction_toolkit).
+You can use the website with the demo and pick what you need, or directly get it from the [Demo tasks availables](https://github.com/MatthieuFra/jsPsychPDS/tree/main/demos-tasks).

 For the <b>experimental procedure</b> you'll need to take the code for a particular task, or you can use a [full template](https://github.com/MatthieuFra/jsPsychPDS/tree/main/jspsych-ressources-team/paradigms_template) if one is available for the type of experiment you're willing to perform.
 Also, it can be interesting to check the [Customized plugins](https://github.com/MatthieuFra/jsPsychPDS/tree/main/jspsych-ressources-team/custom_plugins) availables, that can help a lot.
 Or maybe you just need to clone an existing experiment that have be used, in that case go to [Team experiments](https://github.com/MatthieuFra/jsPsychPDS/tree/main/jspsych-ressources-team/team_experiments).